 Other ways to say: Annoy, bother

-Meaning: To say things that are hurtful or mean.
+Meaning: To say things that are hurtful or rude.
+It’s used when someone speaks harshly and makes others feel bad.

 Example Sentence: